CarbonLDP/carbonldp-js-sdk/doc/README.md

 - parentURI: URI of the document from where to look for its children.
 - retrievalPreferences: An object that specify the retrieval preferences for the request.
-- requestOptions: Options that can be specified to change the behavior of the request.
+- requestOptions: Customisable options for the request.

 ```typescript
 getChildren( parentURI:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.PersistedDocument.Class[], Carbon.HTTP.Response.Class ]>